patrikja/autosar/ARSim/MATLAB/README.md

 of the ACC or ABS models.
 Mux/demux outputs and block ports will need to be created and connected manually within Simulink (you will be provided with warning messages if you fail).

+## Troubleshooting

+The error handling in the C code is far from perfect.
+A particular issue exists where pipes are not cleaned up properly if the code catches an error too early on.
+In particular, this will occur if you try to run the model when the path parameter of the S-function points to a non-existing executable/otherwise bad path.
+In this case the pipes will linger and subsequent attempts to run the simulation will fail because these cannot be created.
+In such a case you will have to manually unlink the pipes after fixing whatever caused the error:

+    $ rm /tmp/infifo /tmp/outfifo